tsnieman/react-minimal-dropdown/README.md

 import Dropdown from 'react-minimal-dropdown';

 // or import and use the components directly:
-// import { Dropdown, Trigger, Content } from 'react-minimal dropdown'
+// import { Dropdown, Trigger, Content } from 'react-minimal-dropdown'

 export const Example = () => {
   return (